dbdesign-students-spring2024/5-database-design-Ruojin-song/README.md

 - location of the section
 - student_id (which student enroll this section)

 We assume that a section is belong to a specific course and in specific location.
-However, one section can be taught by more than one professors.
-So the table is still not in 4NF.

 | section_id | course_code | professor_email  | section_location|student_id|
 |---------------------------|--------------------------|-------------------------------|---------|-----|